 You may also be eligible to use a Health Savings Plan.
 Documentation to support this is available upon request.

 What can I expect during my first session?

 It can be difficult making the first phone call and coming into therapy.
-The first session is often an information gathering session, which is why I typically schedule 60-90 minutes.
-This lengthier sessions gives time to take care of the necessary paperwork and enough time for you to share what your needs and desires are and to ask any questions you would like about the therapy process.
-In addition, it gives me the opportunity to tell you about my style of counseling and give you an idea of whether I am a good fit for your needs.
+The first session is often an information gathering session, which is why we typically schedule 60 minutes.
+This lengthier sessions gives time to take care of the necessary forms and enough time for you to share what your needs and desires are and to ask any questions you would like about the therapy process.
+In addition, it gives us the opportunity to tell you about our style of counseling and give you an idea of whether we are a good fit for your needs.
 The first session will be trying to get to know you, your situation, your goals, what you want to have happen in the therapy process, and what has and hasn't worked for you in the past.